'The best young writer in Britain'

 The book will also be adapted for Radio 4, Book At Bedtime, week commencing 18th May www.bbc.co.uk/programmes

-Sarah will be appearing on Radio 3, Private Passions - 29th March www.bbc.co.uk/programmes
+Sarah appeared on Radio 3, Private Passions - 29th March, listen again: www.bbc.co.uk/programmes

 Sarah was the 2014 recipient of the E M Forster Award, announced in March by the The American Academy of Arts and Letters.